-- National Youth Leadership Training A week-long training experience for youth leaders conducted by the council.
+- National Youth Leadership Training (NYLT) : A week-long training experience for youth leaders conducted by the council.

-- patrol A small group of Boy Scouts (usually five to eight) who belong to a troop and work together in and out of troop meetings.
+- Patrol: A small group of Boy Scouts (usually five to eight) who belong to a troop and work together in and out of troop meetings.
 Normally, there are several patrols in one troop.
-In LDS troops, the 11-year-old Scouts are in a separate patrol from the 12- and 13-year-old Scouts.
+In LDS troops, the 11-year-old Scouts are in a separate patrol from the 12 to 13-year-old Scouts and the older boy 14-year-old and up patrol.
 Capitalize only when part of a title, such as “Fox Patrol.”

-- troop The unit that conducts Boy Scouting for the chartered organization.
-In LDS-sponsored troops, boys are ages 11 through 13, although in some wards boys may remain registered in the troop until they turn 18.
+- Troop: The unit that conducts Boy Scouting for the chartered organization.
+In LDS-sponsored troops, boys are ages 11 through 13, boys ages 14 up to 18 may remain registered in the troop if they are pursuing rank advancement.
 Capitalize only when used with the troop number.
 The adult leader of the troop is called the Scoutmaster.
 Combinations: “Boy Scout troop,” “Troop 14.”

-- Venturing The young adult program of the BSA for young men and women ages 14 through 20.
-LDS Venturing crews consist only of young men (not young women), who are ages 16 and 17.
+- Venturing: The young adult program of the BSA for young men and women ages 14 through 20.
 The Scouts are called Venturers; the leader is the Venturing crew Advisor.